 Software and OS: Gesture controls are a fantastic addition to Android 7.0

 Unlike its two main budget rivals, the Moto G5 Plus comes with Android 7.0 instead of the older Android Marshmallow.
 And with Moto's traditional light touch when it comes to sprucing up its phones, there's zero bloat and the OS is as close to stock as can be.
+It gets better: this fall, Motorola will bring Android Oreo to the Moto G5 Plus via a software update.

 But that doesn't mean Moto hasn't made any enhancements.
 In fact, the Moto app is one of the simplest and most effective improvements you can get on a phone.
 It lets you enable gesture control, so you can twist the phone twice to open the camera, make a chopping motion to turn on the flashlight, or place the phone facedown on a table to automatically activate the Do Not Disturb mode.